9 Best Multi-Effects Pedals for Guitar

 Top Multi-Effects Pedals

-The BOSS GT-100 is the follow-up to the popular BOSS GT-10.
+The earns the number-one spot here.
+This is the follow-up to the popular BOSS GT-10.
 But there are some serious upgrades here, particularly when it comes to realistic amp modeling.
 BOSS’s advanced COSM processor does a great job of recreating classic amp tones, but also provides a palette for creating epic tones of your own.
+BOSS GT-100

 The EZ Tone feature and dual LCD screens make it simple to dial in the sounds you want without having to wade through hard-to-see menus.
 In my opinion, this is one of the sweetest features of this unit.
 Figuring out menus can be a real drag with effects processors, and for those who like to dial in and go this pedal is a great choice.